Learn To Play BB King

 The Thrill is Gone

-Perhaps King’s most recognized song, "The Thrill is Gone," is performed in the key of B minor.
+Perhaps King’s most recognised song, "The Thrill is Gone," was performed in both the keys of B and C minor.
+In this lesson, Lee Hodgson uses BB's famous performance, at the 1993 Montreux Jazz Festival as his reference, which is rooted in the key of C minor.
 The song is a perfect demonstration of how King uses a minor pentatonic scale to express deep and profound emotion.
 He adds his characteristic blend of string bending and vibrato to shape the tone and feel of his lead lines.
 The song’s solo is a testament to King’s ability to make every note count.

 That's Why I Sing the Blues